sylikc/jpegview/readme.txt

   Enables to change the GUI font, its size in points and its weight
 - Esc key can now be re-defined in keymap (e.g. to display to 'Open file' dialog) Default remains to exit JPEGView
+- Some minor changes in navigation panel appearance

 [1.0.30]
 Bugs fixed: